ayushmehraa/Flight-Fare-Prediction/README.md

 - App Layout: Arrange the widgets and outputs in the Streamlit app layout to create a user-friendly interface.
 - Styling: Customize the app's appearance using Streamlit's built-in styling options.
 - Running the App: Run the Streamlit app using the command streamlit run your_app.py.
 It will open in a web browser.
-- Deployment: Streamlit apps are easily shareable by simply sharing the Python script.
+- Deployment: Micrsoft Azure web apps are easy to use and deply web app with Github Actions.
 You can also deploy the app on platforms like Streamlit Sharing.

-#### 🎮 Choosing Between Flask and Streamlit
+## 🎮 Choosing Between Flask and Streamlit

 - Flask: If you need more control over the structure and behavior of your web app, and if you're familiar with web development, Flask provides more flexibility.
 It's suitable for more complex projects where customization is key.
 - Streamlit: If you're primarily focused on data presentation and want to quickly create interactive visualizations, Streamlit is a great choice.
 It's ideal for data scientists who want to create interactive data apps without delving into web development intricacies.